 Our disability-inclusive development initiative aims to ensure that people with disabilities, caused by both leprosy and other diseases, can fully and actively participate in society on an equal basis.
 While all community members will share the expected benefits, approximately 30% of beneficiaries are people negatively affected by leprosy, lymphatic filariasis, konzo, and other diseases.

 - A total of 1617 small producers have been trained in conservation agriculture practices.
-Positively exceeding the initiat target of 1000 farmers.
+Positively exceeding the initial target of 1000 farmers.

 - After a year of training and guidance, the project measured the increase of 73% in agricultural productivity of which is above the project target of 60%.